 For safety reasons, to minimise interaction between parents’ cars and school bus operations.

-Inform the Environment Department when a service does not comply with the timetable or does not run.
+Inform the Environment & Infrastructure Committee when a service does not comply with the timetable or does not run.